oakestra/oakestra-net/node-net-manager/README.md

 ```

 # Installation
+run `./install.sh <architecture>` specifying amd64 or arm-7

+# Run NetManager
+export the necessary environment variables:

+##Installed executables
+If you installed the executables then simply run

+- MQTT_BROKER_URL: `export MQTT_BROKER_URL=<ip or url of the cluster mqtt broker>` - IP address of the cluster's MQTT broker
+- MQTT_BROKER_PORT: `export MQTT_BROKER_PORT=<port of the cluster mqtt broker>` - OPTIONAL, default: 10003
+- PUBLIC_WORKER_IP: `export PUBLIC_WORKER_IP=<ip or hostname>` - address where the node is publicly accessible
+- PUBLIC_WORKER_PORT: `export PUBLIC_WORKER_PORT=<public node port>` - port where the node is publicly accessible.
+OPTIONAL, default: 50103

+then run `NetManager`

+##Sh script
+If you didn't run the executables then configure the environment variables inside the `start.sh` script and run it manually.

 ## Development setup
 The development setup can be used to test locally the tunneling mechanism without the use of the Cluster orchestrator.
 This setup requires 2 different machines namely Host1 and Host2.